ttejeda02/swagger-petstore_api_testing/README.md

 # Swagger Petstore API Testing
+This project provides automated testing for the Swagger Petstore API.
+It allows you to verify basic API operations (GET, POST, PUT, DELETE) and ensures that responses return the correct HTTP status codes and valid JSON data.
+The tests are configurable and easy to run in a virtual environment, supporting both individual and grouped test executions.
+Ideal for quickly validating API endpoints and error handling.

 ## Features
 - **Automated API testing**: allows to verify basic API operations like GET, POST, PUT and DELETE.
 - **HTTP status code validation**: ensures that the API responses return the correct HTTP status codes (e.g., `200 OK`).